Work and Mandate

 - report on its own ability to monitor delivery of weapons, military equipment and assistance to Somalia;

-- submit, for the Security Council’s consideration, through the Committee, two final reports, one focusing on Somalia, the other on Eritrea, covering all the aspects of its mandate;
+- submit, for the Security Council’s consideration, through the Committee, a report covering all the aspects of its mandate;

 - provide further detailed information on possible environmentally sound destruction of Somali charcoal;